Financial planning tools and services to put you on the path to the future you want

 Offer financial wellness to the people at the heart of your business

 End of life planning is often the last thing a pre-retiree wants to do.
-Also known as advance care planning, it’s not usually noted as a top priority due to its seemingly unpleasant nature, but tackling the topic early on not only provides peace of mind, it also ensures affairs will be handled in accordance with the planner’s wishes.
+Also known as advance care planning, it’s not usually a top priority because who wants to think about death?
+But tackling the topic early on not only provides peace of mind, it also ensures your estate and loved ones will be handled the way you want.

-Baby Boomers are largely unprepared for end of life planning, research shows.
+Research shows Baby Boomers are largely unprepared for end-of-life planning.